All about the menopause

 Perimenopause

-The term perimenopause means 'around the time of menopause', and it’s used to describe the time your body takes to transition into the menopause.
-This ‘pre’ menopausal stage usually lasts about four years, but some people can experience it for anything from a few months to 10 years.
-Perimenopause ends when you’ve gone 12 consecutive months without having a period.
-Footnote [1]
+Perimenopause covers the few years before menopause when hormone levels fluctuate, often causing symptoms.
+This ‘pre’ menopausal state, usually lasts about four years, but some people can experience it for anything from a few months to 10 years.
+Perimenopause ends when you reach 12 consecutive months without having a period.
+That is menopause.
+After that comes life after menopause.
+Footnote [2]

 Early and premature menopause

-If you think you might be going through the menopause, it’s a good idea to speak to your GP.
+If you’re aged 45 or under and think you might be going through the menopause, it’s a good idea to speak to your GP.
 They might decide to do some tests to check your hormone levels and will talk to you about your symptoms and family history.

 What your symptoms might look like